-While Limassol Castle, also known as Lemesos Castle, dates back to the Middle Ages, archaeologists have found it was built on top of even older structures.
+While the castle, also known as Lemesos Castle, dates back to the Middle Ages, archaeologists have found it was built on top of even older structures.

 Hours: Mon-Sat 9:00am – 5:00pm

 Organized groups of more than 10 people get a 20 percent discount.
 There are also special entry cards that the Department of Antiquities can provide to visitors of its monuments and museums.
 The cards are good for one day (€8.50), three days (€17.00), or a whole week (€25.00)

 Archaelogical Record: Oldest part built in the late 12th century, earlier uses between 4th and 7th century.

 Richard the Lionheart married Berengaria of Navarre at this site in 1191

 The earliest known use of the site was a Christian basilica built sometime between the 4th and 7th centuries.
 Archaeologists have also found a Middle Byzantine monument dating back to the 10th or 11th centuries, and they have also found remnants of what might have been the oldest cathedral or major church in Limassol.

 Guy de Lusignan (1150 – 1194), who was the king of Cyprus, built the first part of the castle proper in 1193.
 At the time, Cyprus was often targeted by the Crusaders.
 Over the next few centuries, earthquakes and attacks by the Mamelukes and Genoese damaged the castle, which underwent some repairs and reconstructions until sometime in the 16th century.

 The Lusignan dynasty ruled Cyprus for nearly 300 years until Queen Catherine abdicated in favor of the Republic of Venice in 1489.
 The Venetians then ruled Cyprus until they were conquered by the Ottoman Empire.